-Whether your interest is battlefields from the Civil War, or the forming of the Constitution, you’ll find it plus more in these two historic cities.
+Whether your interest is battlefields from the Civil War, or the forming of the Constitution, you’ll find that plus more in these two historic cities.
 So which one is best for history buffs?
-Read on to discover the top reasons to visit each – then you can decide which is the one for you.
+Read on to discover the top reasons to visit each – then you can decide which one is the best destination for history lovers.

 The Freedom Trail

-Not only can you visit the Liberty Bell and Independence Hall in the historic center, you can spend a fantastic day wandering around the many iconic attractions and monuments, discovering a part of America’s past that helped shape into what it is today.
-The best area to stay in Philadelphia while visiting is the Center City, because of its proximity to the sights.
+Not only can you visit the Liberty Bell and Independence Hall in the historic center of Philadelphia, you can spend a fantastic day wandering around the many iconic attractions and monuments, discovering a part of America’s past that helped shape it into what it is today.
+The best area to stay in Philadelphia while visiting is the Center City, because of its proximity to the historic sites.
+You’ll be within walking distance of all the main sites listed below.

 Liberty Bell & Independence Hall

-While the Liberty Bell hasn’t been in operation for a very long time, it still remains a celebrated part of history, and it’s fascinating to learn its story and then see it up close.
-Just across the lawn is Independence Hall, which is now a UNESCO World Heritage site and the location of the signing of the Declaration of Independence.
-It should be a stop on everyone’s visit to Philadelphia.
+While the Liberty Bell hasn’t been in operation for a very long time, it still remains a celebrated part of history, and it’s fascinating to learn its story and see it up close at the Liberty Bell Center.
+Stop by the Independence Visitor Center to obtain tickets to tour the Independence Hall, which is now a UNESCO World Heritage site and the location of the signing of the Declaration of Independence.
+It should be a stop on everyone’s itinerary in Philadelphia.
 The visit includes a walk through the rooms where both the U.S. Constitution and the Declaration of Independence were written and signed.

 Betsy Ross House